devsecurity-io/dns-tools/azure-zone-download/README.md

   - TXT

   These record types are recognized by `azure-zone-download` but are not supported.
-If such a record exists in a zone downloaded then a warning is displayed.
+If such a record exists in a zone downloaded, then a warning is displayed.

-In case you have modified `azure-zone-download` to support more record types please share it with the community and create a pull request.
+In case you have modified `azure-zone-download` to support more record types, please share it with the community and create a pull request.

 ## Contributing

-If you consider `azure-zone-download` to be useful and would like to contribute please create a pull request.
+If you consider `azure-zone-download` to be useful and would like to contribute, please create a pull request.
 This especially makes sense if you are facing one of the following error messages:

 - `CAA records exist in the zone but CAA records are not supported by this tool.
 Hence this record types are missing in the CSV file.`
 - `MX records exist in the zone but MX records are not supported by this tool.
 Hence this record types are missing in the CSV file.`